cxn03651/write_xlsx/workbook.md

 #### <a name="set_properties" class="anchor" href="#set_properties"><span class="octicon octicon-link" /></a>set_properties

 The `set_properties` method can be used to set the document properties of the Excel file created by WriteXLSX.
-These properties are visible when you use the Office Button -> Prepare -> Properties option in Excel and are also available to external applications that read or index windows files.
+These properties are visible when you use the `Office Button -> Prepare -> Properties` option in Excel and are also available to external applications that read or index Windows files.

 The properties should be passed in hash format as follows: